Payment technology

 Merchants must also evaluate which APMs align with their business requirements and needs.
 Consider factors such as the cost per transaction and ease of setup and management.
 Ensure compliance with relevant regulations.

 Offering every APM isn't necessary for maximizing conversions.
-Rather, focus on offering the right and most preferred APMs for the target market.
+Rather, focus on offering the most preferred APMs for the target market.
 Some payment methods may even have adverse effects on a business.

 Conclusion

-Alternative payment methods (APMs) are diverse ways to pay for goods or services beyond traditional cash or major card schemes like Visa or Mastercard.
+Alternative payment methods (APMs) are modern ways to pay for goods or services beyond traditional forms of payment such as cash or major card schemes.

 Merchants that integrate alternative payment methods in their payment strategy can reduce cart abandonment while meeting customer preferences.
 This is essential for creating a familiar and convenient payment experience.